About SeaWind Musical Instruments

 At that point we struck an expedition to the Andes mountain range, where we extracted the copper ore using ancient Incan methods, and smelted it over fires fueled by the bark of Uruguayan ironwood trees ….. ok that part isn’t true, but we both did actually travel to Taiwan and tour many factories until we found that one that could deliver us the components that we needed to assemble a saxophone that can measure up to the high standards to which I had become accustomed playing the SBA tenor and alto over the years.
 I’ll let Claudio fill in a few more of the details about what we bring to the table with the SeaWind Phil Dwyer Edition.”

 The Phil Dwyer Edition Saxophone is built with the highest quality parts starting with a proprietary alloy to match the vintage SBA’s, black kangaroo pads with stainless resonators, stainless pivot screws, rods and high quality blue springs.
 Each horn is finished in vintage honey gold lacquer and hand engraved with limited edition designs by award winning artist Jeremy Humpherville.
-Special care has been taken upon assembly on Vancouver Island to ensure optimum playing performance and reliability to Phil’s standards.
+Special care has been taken upon assembly and set up to ensure optimum playing performance and reliability to Phil’s standards.

 We hope you take a close look at the new Phil Dwyer Edition alto and tenor saxophones by SeaWind Musical Instruments.
 We think you will like what you see … and hear.